quangthe/quangthe.github.io/about.md

 ---

 ## <i class="fa fa-code" ></i> About me
-I'm passinate about software development and excited by future of technology.
+I'm passionate about software development and excited by future of technology.
 To me, software not only empowers people but also provides tools for people open many possibilities.

 ## <i class="fa fa-cloud" ></i> Background
 * I studied software development at University of Science HCM city (2006-2010)